MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 As an admin, you can use app permission policies to control what apps are available to Microsoft Teams users in your organization.
 You can allow or block all apps or specific apps published by Microsoft, third-parties, and your organization.
 When you block an app, users are unable to install it from the Teams app store.

 You manage app permission policies in the Microsoft Teams admin center.
-You can apply settings org-wide, use the global (Org-wide default) policy, and create and assign custom policies to individual users or users in a group.
+You can use the global (Org-wide default) policy or create and assign custom policies to individual users or users in a group.

 ![Screenshot of app permission policy](media/app-permission-policies.png)